Geta/klarna/src/Klarna.OrderManagement/README.md

 </Block>
 ```

-Note: these steps needs to be done each time Commerce Manager is updated.
+Note: these steps need to be done each time Commerce Manager is updated.

 ### Capture
 Capturing payments is done by completing a shipment in Commerce Manager.
 Follow these steps to complete a shipment: